 - Pre-approved providers of personal sessions and case consultations located worldwide to support you in further integrating the material

-Trauma can show up in any horse-human interaction
+Trauma can show up in any room and round pen

 - Many individuals who have experienced trauma turn to horse ownership, riding lessons, and various equestrian disciplines as a way of finding a sense of competence, empowerment, life enjoyment, safe connection, achievement, aliveness and calm.

 - Unfortunately, without trauma awareness and skillfulness, horse time and services or programs that offer it can unintentionally lead to harmful re-enactments for both two and four-legged participants.
 This is because trauma can also be present in the equines themselves, and in those offering the programs or services.
 Trauma is truly its own specialty area, and being trauma-informed is an essential part of safe and effective interactions for humans and for equines, even if not providing trauma treatment for either human or equine.

 - Our capacity for life and relationships is impacted by trauma and other adverse experiences.
 When the nervous system is continually primed for danger and life threat, it is difficult to stay present to sensations and emotions and to relate to ourselves and others in healthy ways.
 For many, safety is a luxury that was not available, and the body especially has not been a safe place to live.

 - Relationships have also not been a source of safety for many equines and humans.
 Bringing the body back into the equation requires specific skills in order to navigate the complex survival responses and body memories that hijack life, relationships, and boundaries – all of which arise in equine-human interactions.

 Somatic Experiencing®, equines and humans are a natural combination